Needle remover: Background

-In regions surveyed by the World Health Organization (WHO) in the early 2000's, the reported number of needle-stick injuries in developing world countries ranged from .93 to 4.68 injuries per person and per year, which is five times higher than in industrialized nations.
+In regions surveyed by the World Health Organization (WHO) in the early 2000s, the reported number of needle-stick injuries in developing world countries ranged from .93 to 4.68 injuries per person and per year, which is five times higher than in industrialized nations.
 Needle-stick injuries are further complicated by disease transmission, such as Hepatitis B, Hepatitis C and HIV.
 In Ghana, a study of 803 schoolchildren revealed that 61.2% had at least one marker of hepatitis B virus.
 As a result, health care workers, patients, and the community in developing nations are at an increased risk of contracting blood-borne pathogens via the reuse and improper disposal of needles, and accidental needle-sticks.

 In the U.S., the Needlestick Safety Act signed in 2000 and the 2001 Bloodborne Pathogens Standard both mandated the use of safety devices and needle-removers with any sharps or needles.
 As a result, there was a large increase in research, development, and marketing of needle safety devices and needle-remover.
 In most hospital and medical settings in the U.S., needle safety regulations are maintained through individual needle safety devices and needle disposal boxes.